 The first red button at the top of the screen, will allow you to “Push Selected to Sage”.
 Please note that this will only push the lines that you can view on the screen.
 In other words, if you need to push 200 invoices, but you can only see 50 of those 200 invoices on the screen, then only those 50 invoices that you can view will be pushed to SageOne.
 You can change the number of rows that you can view in the blue section.

 After clicking on the “Push Selected to Sage” button, you will see the following pop-up screen.
 Click on the “Push Now” button to push the selected invoices to SageOne.

 The selected invoices will then start to be pushed through to SageOne.

-The second way to push the invoices through to SageOne, will be by using the “Push All to Sage” button found on the invoices screen.
+The second way to push the invoices through to SageOne, is by using the “Push All to Sage” button.
+This is the second red button found at the top of the screen.
 With this button, you can either push all invoices at once, or push invoices according to their payment method.
-This is just another quality control check manner.

-To start, click on the “Push All to Sage” button.
-On the pop-up screen, choose the invoice types you want to push, and then click on the “Push Now” button.
+To start, click on the “Push All to Sage” buttxon.
+On the pop-up screen, choose the payment type you want to push, and then click on the “Push Now” button.

 The third way you can push invoices to SageOne, is by sending all invoices at once without doing any quality control checks.
-Please note that although it is not wrong to do it this way, that it is not advised because you will end up with more errors.
+Please note that although it is not wrong to do it this way, we would advise that you do quality checks.
 To push all invoices in this way, go to the month-end processing screen.
 Once the screen has finished loading, click on the “Push to SageOne” button.

 Click the “Push Now” button on the pop-up screen.